jacygao/jacygao.github.io/content/post/event-sourcing.md

 author: "Jacy Gao"
 ---

-The inspiration behind this blog is from numerous great conversations while working with ThoughtWorks on a Greenfield International Finance Platform.
-As I started to gather relevant information from all over the place, I decided to write this blog to organise and share my thoughts.
+Many years ago, I implemented a system based on the concept of Event Sourcing.
+Years later, I realised my understanding of Event Sourcing had been wrong this whole time.
+I decided to write up this article to summerise everything I was wrong about Event Sourcing.

-# Definition
+# Event vs State

-I'll start by looking at the definitions.
+The very first thing i was wrong about Event Sourcing is how I understood the definition of Event Sourcing.

-Martin Fowler and Greg Young have both written great definitions of Event Sourcing:
+There are a number of great definitions of Event Sourcing from the internet:

 [Martin Fowler, 2005](https://martinfowler.com/eaaDev/EventSourcing.html):